xansec/hackathon-resources/lighttpd-example.md

 Note: this will introduce running a target with Docker, which we will go over in more detail in the next section.

+There are different steps for reproducing on Linux vs. macOS.
+Refer to the Linux and macOS sections respectively for your situation.

 #### Linux

 The Mayhem run should have produced a crashing input for lighttpd.
 We can reproduce that crash locally.
 Download the test cases from the run by running `mayhem sync` in the same directory you ran `mayhem run`: